KingChampion36/java-multithreading/3-performance-optimization/README.md

 - **Latency**: The time to completion of a task.
 Measured in time units.
 - **Throughput**: The amount of tasks completed in a given period.
 Measured in tasks/time unit.

-They are completely different metrics and improving one may have absolutely no impact on the another.
+They are completely different metrics and improving one may have absolutely no impact on the other.

 ## How can we improve Latency using multithreading